n8tg/ssh-copy-id/README.md

     Install-Module -Name SSH-Copy-ID

 ### Installing SSH-Copy-ID the hard way
 Copy the SSH-Copy-ID folder to any one of the module folders that's returned by `$Env:PSModulePath`.
-Then import it into your PowerShell session.
+Then import SSH-Copy-ID into your PowerShell session.
 This may be necessary if you can't install the module using the PowerShell Gallery.

     PS> $Env:PSModulePath
     C:\Users\n8tg\OneDrive\OneDrive Documents\WindowsPowerShell\Modules;C:\Program Files\WindowsPowerShell\Modules;C:\WINDOWS\system32\WindowsPowerShell\v1.0\Modules